ArielJiang1/Creative-Coding-Tutorial/CommonQs/README.md

 }
 ```

-### Q2-Partially-BlendMode
+### Q2-Gradient-Color-Animation
-How to have the "blendMode" only affect some of the shapes on canvas?
+How can I apply gradient color animation to my shape?
 [p5-web-editor](https://editor.p5js.org/CarrotLiu/sketches/LJwbblAUp)
 By defalt, the blendMode is "BLEND".
 Let's draw a normal rectangle and fill it with red
 ```JavaScript